I don’t know about you, but air travel stresses me out. For real!

-That way you don’t have to go rummaging through your bag in the overhead.
-Or worse, need to take it down and open it up trying to find what it is you’re looking for.
+Also, that way, you don’t have to go rummaging through your bag in the overhead.
+Or worse, you need to take it down and open it up trying to find what it is you’re looking for.
 And if you’re “height challenged” like me, this can be tough to do!

-If you can’t fit all that you need in your smaller bag, try to put it either in an outer zipper or at the top of your bag so it’s easy to access.
+If you can’t fit all that you need in your smaller bag, try to put it in an outer zipper or at the top so it’s easy to access.
 And don’t forget, use jacket pockets if you need to.

 The Top Tips for Air Travel

 These are the tips for air travel that I consider when I’m planning for every trip.
-They have been really helpful for me, and I hope they are useful for you as well.
-What do you suggest for top tips for air travel given what you do to prepare?
+They have been really helpful to me, and I hope they are useful to you as well.
+What do you suggest for top tips for air travel, given what you do to prepare?
 I’d love to hear!